Dahoas/QDSyntheticData/README.md

 The aim of this project is to catalog the many current ad hoc methods for synthetic data generation via LLMs with a focus on understanding their impact on two metrics: dataset quality and dataset diversity.
 An important sub-question we will need to discuss is how to appropriately define these metrics, in particular dataset diversity.

-Overall, Tthis will roughly consist of three stages:
+Overall, this will roughly consist of three stages:
 1. **Collection**: finding as many papers as we can pertaining to synthetic data generation and measures of and techniques improving quality or diversity for LLMs.
 2. **Synthesis**: writing a survey of our findings by organizing methods into a single conceptual framework.
 We may also want to do some benchmarking.
 3. **Next steps**: identifying promising research directions as recommendations to the broader community